 Canada now averages about 4 cases a year.
 Only 5 people have died of tetanus in this country since 1980.

 Clostridia are anaerobic bacteria, meaning they thrive best in the absence of oxygen.
 They're commonly found in soil, but can also be found in the lower intestines of mammals.
-They can produce spores that can survive for years.
+They can produce spores that can cause infection years later.

 Anyone who cuts himself or herself with a dirty object is at risk of getting Clostridium tetani in the wound.
 The bacteria are only really dangerous if they're in wound tissue that's cut off from a good oxygen supply.
 "Crush" wounds and deep puncture wounds are good candidates for such infections, as are burns, surgical wounds, and punctures with dirty needles.
 Most cases of tetanus in North America are found in older people following surgery and in intravenous drug users who reuse unclean syringes.
 However, infection may develop from even minor wounds.

 The incidence of tetanus in newborns is very rare in North America.
 In developing countries many infants are affected by neonatal tetanus.
 Infections in newborns usually result from unclean birth practices either during or after delivery.
 As the bacteria grow and multiply, they produce a nerve toxin.
 As with botulism, it's the toxin that does the damage, not the organisms themselves.
 The toxin binds to nerve endings that normally serve to calm the muscles.
 In the absence of receiving such calming signals, the muscles contract and become rigid and very sensitive to external input, leading to spasms.
 The spasms generally occur throughout the body, but sometimes they are localized to the muscles near the entry wound.